hrszpuk/odin-color/docs/API.md

 The high-level color functions will automatically adjust to the terminal's capabilities.
 It will automatically use the best color mode available for the terminal.

-The API resembles the truecolor functions, but also includes functions for the extended ANSI colors.
+The API resembles the truecolor functions (with polymorphic hex, hsl, and hsv alternatives), but also includes functions for the extended ANSI colors.
-For most cases, you should use the high-level color functions.
+All functions mentioned below will convert to the best color mode available for the terminal.

+The "best color mode" is determined by the following order of priority:
+1. Truecolor (rgb)
+2. 256-bit colors
+3. Extended ANSI colors
+4. ANSI colors

 ```odin
 // Extended ANSI colors